Clean and Sober Calendar

 The Probation Department seeks to further address juvenile crime and delinquency through the use of Officers assigned to High-Risk Caseloads.
 Youth on these caseloads are generally older and more sophisticated, and have an established history of unlawful and delinquent behavior.
 Officers assigned to these caseloads maintain regular contact the juvenile offenders and their families, insure attendance and participation in school programs, refer youth to appropriate treatment and counseling programs and services, and periodically conduct searches and chemical testing of youth to insure compliance with probation conditions.

 Youthful Offender Block Grant Program

 The Probation Department utilizes funds from the State's Youthful Offender Block Grant (YOBG) to provide close supervision for specified offenders and operate a long-term commitment program at the Juvenile Hall.
 The supervision component consists of a Deputy Probation Officer in each area office who maintains a caseload of juvenile offenders who are on probation for more serious crimes and have a history of delinquency, violence, or gang affiliation.
 Additionally, each caseload is supported by the services of full time mentors provided by a local community based organization.
-The mentors interact closely with offenders and their families and refer them to appropriate pro-social activities and services.
+The mentors maintain regular contact with youth offenders and their families and refer them to appropriate pro-social activities and services.
 The purpose of the YOBG is to enable local jurisdictions to use State funds to provide services and supervision to juvenile offenders who are no longer eligible to be committed to the State Division of Juvenile Facilities.
 The intent is to address delinquency and offer interventions at the local level where they have the greatest impact.
-The Probation Department also operates a commitment program where offenders who have demonstrated their risk to public safety may be detained for over a year while receiving services designed to negate further delinquency.
+The Probation Department also operates a commitment program where offenders who have demonstrated their risk to public safety may be detained for an extended period while receiving services in a structured environment designed to negate further delinquency.